 How to Make Baklava

-- In a large bowl, combine the chopped walnuts, sugar, lemon zest, and cinnamon and set it aside.
-Brush the bottom of a 9×13 baking pan with some of the melted butter.
+- Make the nut filling.
+In a large bowl, combine the chopped walnuts, sugar, lemon zest, and cinnamon and set it aside.

-3. Layer: Unroll the phyllo sheets.
-As you work with the phyllo sheets, keep the stack covered with a damp paper towel so they don’t dry out while you’re working.
+- Assemble.
+Unroll the phyllo sheets.
+As you work with the phyllo sheets, keep the unused stack covered with a damp paper towel so they don’t dry out while you’re working.
 You can also use plastic wrap to cover the stack.
+Arrange 10 layers of phyllo sheets into the baking pan, one sheet at a time, brushing each sheet with melted butter before adding the next.
+Sprinkle ¾ cups of the walnut mixture over the phyllo.

-- Sprinkle about ¾ cups of the walnut mixture over the phyllo.
-Continue to layer 5 more phyllo sheets, brushing each sheet with butter before adding the next.
-Sprinkle with a layer of ¾ cup walnut mixture.
-Repeat this 4 more times.
+- Continue to layer five more phyllo sheets, brushing each sheet with butter before adding the next.
+Sprinkle with a layer of ¾ cup nut mixture.
+Repeat this 4 times, then finish the baklava with a layer of 10 phyllo sheets and brush the top with more butter.

 - Do not thaw your phyllo dough on the counter top.
 Instead, allow it to thaw in the fridge overnight.
 This will make it easier to work with.

-How to Store Homemade Baklava
+How to Store

 More Desserts to Try